neetixmistry/SSW567-FinalProject/README.md

 # Machine-Readable Travel Document (MRTD) System

-## Overview
+## Project Description
+This project implements a system to process Machine Readable Travel Documents (MRTDs), ensuring global interoperability and accurate data handling.
+The system includes functionalities for:
+- Scanning the Machine Readable Zone (MRZ) of travel documents
+- Decoding MRZ data into structured fields
+- Encoding structured fields back into MRZ format
+- Validating fields using check digits to ensure data integrity
+- Reporting mismatches for incorrect fields
-This project implements a system to read and verify the Machine-Readable Zone (MRZ) of travel documents, such as passports, to ensure global interoperability through optical character recognition (OCR) and field validation.
-The system is designed as part of the **SSW567: Software Testing, Quality Assurance, and Maintenance** course at Stevens Institute of Technology.
+This project was developed as part of SSW567: Software Testing, Quality Assurance, and Maintenance at Stevens Institute of Technology.
 The project showcases a comprehensive approach to software testing and quality assurance principles, connecting different testing topics learned throughout the semester.

 ---

 ## Features
-1. **MRZ Scanning and Decoding**
-   - Extracts MRZ information from a travel document.
+- MRZ Scanning: Simulates reading the MRZ from travel documents
-   - Decodes MRZ strings into individual fields such as passport type, country code, passport number, and more.
+- Data Decoding: Converts MRZ strings into structured fields like passport number, issuing country, and holder's name

-2. **Check Digit Validation**
+- Data Encoding: Generates MRZ strings from structured data fields
-   - Validates MRZ fields against their respective check digits using a weighted modulus algorithm.
+- Check Digit Validation: Validates MRZ fields using ICAO-compliant check digit algorithms

-3. **Field Mismatch Reporting**
-   - Identifies and reports discrepancies between MRZ fields and check digits for error detection.
+- Mismatch Reporting: Identifies discrepancies between fields and their respective check digits

-4. **MRZ Encoding**
-   - Converts travel document information from a database into MRZ string format.

 ---